f4fhh/sdrplay_dump1090/README.md

 # sdrplay_dump1090
-Docker container for ADS-B - This is the flightaware dump1090 component
+Docker container for ADS-B and SDRPlay devices

+This docker container can be used to feed data to ADS-B applications like flightradar24, flightaware, radarbox24, virtualradar server, etc. It is a direct replacement of [ShoGinn/dump1090](https://github.com/ShoGinn/dump1090) for SDRPlay devices and could be used with the [ShoGinn](https://github.com/ShoGinn) suite of ADS-B applications.

-This is part of a suite of applications that can be used to feed ADSB data with compatible devices including:
+It works with compatible devices including:
 * RSP1, RSP1A, RSP2, RSPDuo (single tuner mode) SDRPlay devices
 * Any RTLSDR USB device
 * Any network AVR or BEAST device